Estate Planning

 Working with a professional is particularly useful because even though there are online guides available, estate laws can vary greatly from one state to the next.
 A local lawyer will know the rules specific to your area.

-Also look for an attorney with knowledge in elder law, which covers legal matters related to old age, like long-term care, other health care, retirement, Social Security, Medicare, and Medicaid.
+Also, look for an attorney with knowledge of elder law, which covers legal matters related to old age, like long-term care, other health care, retirement, Social Security, Medicare, and Medicaid.
 An estate planning attorney should be able to help you with this, but some people may prefer the help of a specialized elder law attorney.

 Learn more about elder law and whether you need an elder law attorney.